 Any vaccinated student considered to be a close contact of a positive individual should get tested and wear a mask at all times

-- Duke will require all students to get a negative PCR test before arriving on campus, preferably within 72 hours of arrival.
-Tests are not required to be submitted to Duke, but participation is considered as part of the Duke Community Standard.
+- All students should get a negative COVID test before arriving on campus, preferably within 72 hours of arrival.
+Test results are not required to be submitted to Duke, but participation is considered as part of the Duke Community Standard.

-- Anyone who tests positive should contact Student Health and delay their arrival until cleared by Student Health.
+- Any student who tests positive should contact Student Health and delay their arrival until cleared by Student Health.

 Surveillance testing is available, but no longer required for students or unvaccinated individuals.
 However, those who are unvaccinated remain at higher risk for severe illness related to COVID-19 and should consider getting vaccinated to protect themselves and others at risk for severe illness.